russmack/elrepl/README.md

 An elasticsearch repl written in Golang.

-WARNING!
-Do not use on valuable data!
 This project is in the earliest stage of development.

 Example usage: